chingu-voyages/roundtable-gitdemo/README.md

       C-->D;
 ```
 Commit messages are important because they are so useful when resolving issues
 that may come up after the PR is merged.
+Always make sure you create a summary
+of the changes you've made in your commit message.

+What do you think about this?